 Aryan: Originally referred to an ancient people who spoke a language known as Proto-Indo-European (the root of many of today’s European languages).
 The Nazis took the term and applied it to themselves as their descendants, falsely claiming their own “Aryan race” superior to all other racial groups.
 For the Nazis, the typical “Aryan” was blond, blue-eyed, and tall.

 Ashkenazi: Refers to Jews who trace their origins back to Eastern and Central Europe.
 Ashkenazi Jews follow some customs that are different from the customs of Southern European, North African, and Middle-Eastern Jews.
 (See also, Sephardic.)

 Assimilation: Adapting or adjusting one’s behaviors and attitudes to become like those of the surrounding culture, in place of his or her original cultural identity.
-In modern times, many Jews have tried to assimilate to fit in to the majority culture.
+In modern times, many Jews have tried to assimilate to fit in with the majority culture.